RobotLocomotion/drake/examples/multibody/deformable/README.md

 # Deformable subdivision

-This is an example to showcase the automatic subdivision of FEM elements.
+This example showcases the ability to subdivide FEM elements to increase the accuracy of the quadrature rule used to integrate the effect of external volumetric forces.
 A coarse deformable torus is added to the scene and a very concentrated force field acts on it.
 At zero or low subdivision counts, the force field falls between the element vertices and has no effect.
 As the subdivision count increases, the simulation accuracy improves.

 Tune the `--element_subdivision_count` parameter between 0-4 to observe the effects of greater subdivision counts.
 Observe that a coarse mesh does not